The Key the Secret: Critical reception

+British DJ Graham Gold named "The Key the Secret" one of his favourites in 1995, saying, "I don't care who dissed it – or if it crossed over into the charts.
+The vocal was so up and positive it made me feel how music should make you feel – good."
+In his weekly UK chart commentary, James Masterton viewed it as "a rather weak-kneed piece of girlie dance".
+David Bennun from Melody Maker complimented it as a "mellifluous delight".
+Andy Beevers from Music Week rated it three out of five, describing it as a "poppy house tune with catchy female vocals".

+Upon the release of the 1996 remix, a reviewer of the magazine gave it a score of four out of five, commenting, "A seemingly superfluous reissue remix of the 1993 number two hit.
+Nevertheless, the song maintains its effervescent hook of housey piano and celebratory vocal, and could well be a hit again."
+James Hamilton from the Record Mirror Dance Update declared it as a "Charlemagne cooed raving galloper" in his weekly dance column.
+Mark Frith from Smash Hits complimented it as a "corking" single in his review of the High on a Happy Vibe album.
+In 2012, Australian music channel Max included "The Key the Secret" in their list of "1000 Greatest Songs of All Time".

 Chart performance

-In Europe, "The Key the Secret" peaked at number one in the Netherlands and entered the top 10 in Austria, Belgium, Germany, Ireland, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number 10.
-It also peaked at number eight on the European Dance Radio Chart.
-In the UK, "The Key the Secret" peaked in its sixth week on the UK Singles Chart, on 8 August 1993; it spent two weeks as number two and 16 consecutive weeks inside the UK top 75.
-It was also a top 20 hit in Finland, Italy, and Spain.
-Outside Europe, the single reached number three on Canada's RPM Dance/Urban chart, number four in Australia, number 10 in Zimbabwe, number 26 on the US Billboard Hot Dance Club Play chart, and number 31 in New Zealand.
+In Europe, "The Key the Secret" peaked at number one in the Netherlands for a week.
+It entered the top 10 in Austria, Belgium, Germany, Ireland, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100 and European Dance Radio Chart.
+On the Eurochart Hot 100, "The Key the Secret" debuted at number 100 on 24 July, after charting in the UK.
+It peaked at number 10 six weeks later.
+In the UK, "The Key the Secret" peaked at number two during its sixth week on the UK Singles Chart; it spent two weeks as number two and 16 consecutive weeks inside the UK top 75.
+The song also peaked at numbers one and 11 on Music Week's Dance Singles and Airplay charts, respectively, as well as number five on the Record Mirror Club Chart.
+Additionally, it was a top-20 hit in Finland, Italy, and Spain while peaking within the top 30 in Sweden.

-In 1996, the track was remixed and again entered the UK charts peaking for one week at number 52.
-It was remixed again in 2004, this time peaking at number 31 in 2005.
-An uptempo Eurodance remix was also made by DJ Dougal and Mickey Skeedale for Dancemania Speed in 1998.
+Outside Europe, the single reached number three on Canada's RPM Dance chart, number four in Australia, number 10 in Zimbabwe, number 26 on the US Billboard Hot Dance Club Play chart, and number 31 in New Zealand.
+In 1996, the track was remixed and again entered the UK Singles Chart, peaking at number 52.
+It was remixed again in 2004, this time peaking at number 31.